neondatabase/website/content/docs/postgres/query-performance.md

 Generally, `pg_stat_statements` is found to have a very small performance impact, and many users will keep it installed so that it’s available when needed.
 For a discussion on this topic, please see this [Database Administrators Stack Exchange article](https://dba.stackexchange.com/questions/303503/what-is-the-performance-impact-of-pg-stat-statements).
 </Admonition>

-After allowing time for statistics collection, you can run queries like these to identify queries that are candidates for optimization:
+After allowing time for statistics collection, you can run queries like these to identify opportunities for optimization:

 ### Most frequently executed queries

-This query ranks the top 100 most frequently executed queries in the database, detailing each query's executing user, total and average execution times, to identify potential areas for query optimization and performance improvement.
+This query lists the top 100 most frequently executed queries in the database, detailing each query's executing user with total and average execution times.

 ```sql
 SELECT